The Digital Slot Car Association exists to promote digital slot car racing and share best practice for governance of competition and car standards.

 Gary Skipp is an English motor racing enthusiast who had the idea to create a digital slot car race of the Le Mans 24 hours after trying the Oxigen system for the first time in 2011.
 Gary has been involved in slot car racing since 2003, is a Le Mans fanatic and competes in club motorsport in the United Kingdom.
 Gary lives in Solihull, United Kingdom and frequently travels for events in all scales.

 Alexander Jones has been slot car racing since 2002 and co-created the Le Mans 24 hours and co-founded The Digital Slot Car Association with Gary in 2013.
 Alex competes in a range of analogue and digital slot car racing events and enjoys scratch building unusual models.
-Alex is married to wife Flori and lives in Birmingham with his two children.
+Alex is married to wife Flori and lives in the English Cotswolds with his two children.

 Tamar Nelwan entered and won the first edition of the Le Mans 24 hours in 2012, and has since offered valuable help to the organisation of events across Europe.
 Tamar has nearly 30 years of slot car racing experience in 1:32 and 1:24 scales, including the organisation of several national and international series.
 Tamar lives in Gouda, Netherlands and races with SRC Eindhoven.